-DAY 6: Enjoy a final breakfast before our departure.
+Enjoy a final breakfast before our departure.
 If time allows, participate in one last hike near Lake McDonald or stop by the Visitors Center to pick up a souvenir.

 TERRAIN/ROUTE CHOICES: Glacier National Park offers a wide range of hiking route options from very easy to difficult.
 Come prepared for easy to moderately difficult day hikes, which will involve distances between 1 and 5 miles.

-LEVEL OF DIFFICULTY: No previous experience is needed to complete this trip.
-You will be hiking in varied terrain and weather conditions.
+LEVEL OF DIFFICULTY: You will be hiking in varied terrain and weather conditions.
+No previous experience is needed to complete this trip.

-WEATHER: Due to high elevations, temperatures in the summer months fluctuate from 35° F to 95° F. Temperatures often change quickly.
+WEATHER: Due to high elevations, temperatures in the summer months fluctuate from 35° F to 95° F. Temperatures change quickly.

 MEALS: The food we bring is plentiful and nutritious.
-You can expect hearty breakfasts served with fresh coffee, trail lunches, a variety of snacks, and delicious dinners with dessert.
+You can expect great breakfasts served with fresh coffee, trail lunches, a variety of snacks, and delicious dinners with dessert.
 If you have special dietary restrictions, be sure to list them on your registration.

-EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group equipment.
+EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group gear and equipment.
+You will be assigned the same gear for the duration of your trip and it will be sanitized between trips.
 You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.
-Wilderness Inquiry can usually arrange for you to borrow most items.A note about the itinerary: Our trips are real adventures in the outdoors.
-While we'll make every effort to follow the itinerary listed here, elements may change due to weather or reasons beyond our control.
+Wilderness Inquiry can usually arrange for you to borrow most items.

 Frequently Asked Questions: